BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 Also, nearly every pipe-able operator will execute only if we have an active subscriber.

 An interesting example for a *cold* operator is `share`.
-Even if is multi-casts it's notifications to multiple subscribers, it will not emit any notification until at least one subscriber is present.
+Even if it multi-casts its notifications to multiple subscribers, it will not emit any notification until at least one subscriber is present.

 So it's cold at the beginning but multi-cast after the first subscriber. :)